Tutorial - CodeBlocks compiler

 You should now see the files in the left-hand pane.
 You can double-click any to open them.

 Menu Project/Build Options/Compiler Settings/#defines - Select 'Debug' target top left.
-Add '_DEBUG' (without the quotes).
+Add #define '_DEBUG' (without the quotes).

 Menu Project/Build Options/Linker Settings/Other Linker Options

 - Add: -Wl,--kill-at -static-libstdc++ -static-libgcc

 Open Project Properties (Menu Project/Properties/Build Targets) - Untick 'Auto generate filename extension'.
 Change Output filename extension to 'bin\Debug\MyGain.sem'.